-Refresh Your Thanksgiving Menu with these Amazing Southern Mashed Potatoes
+Refresh Your Holiday Menu with these Amazing Southern Mashed Potatoes

 I ate two full plates of my friend Stephanie’s Southern mashed potatoes once, and they’ve been a staple of our holiday menu ever since (and after I successfully begged for the recipe).